 So we teach a simpler progression first: the glute bridge.
 This allows someone to roll the weight over their hips, get into position, and just push.
 Simple.
-And over time their form will get more locked in, allowing them to progress to the hip thrust.
+And their form will get more locked in over time, allowing them to progress to the hip thrust.

-The second reason that glute bridges can be helpful is that because the exercise uses a smaller range of motion, you can load them up with a much heavier weight.
-This means that you can glute bridge far more weight than you can hip thrust.
-This can be an excellent way to supplement your training with some safe ultra-heavy lifting.
+The second reason that glute bridges can be helpful is that you can load them up with a much heavier weight because the exercise uses a smaller range of motion.
+This means you can glute bridge far more weight than hip thrust.
+This can be an excellent way to add safe ultra-heavy lifting to your training.
 Powerlifters use this trick all the time by doing partial squats, rack pulls, etc.

-The takeaway here is that there’s a place for both glute bridges and hip thrusts in your training program whether you’re a beginner or an advanced lifter (or somewhere in between).
+The takeaway is that your training program has a place for both glute bridges and hip thrusts.
+Whether you’re a beginner or an advanced lifter (or somewhere in between), this remains true.

 - Big hips and a lean waist = healthy

-- Take your waist and hip measurement and divide them to get your waist-to-hip ratio
+- Divide your waist and hip measurements to get your waist-to-hip ratio.

 - Aim for 0.7 for a healthy and attractive benchmark.

-- You can’t change your bone structure, but you can change your ratio by building up a bigger butt or shrinking your waist—or both
+- Become shaped by your muscles because you can’t change your bones.
+You can’t change your bone structure, but you can change your waist-to-hip ratio by building a bigger butt, shrinking your waist, or both.

 - Eat enough protein and calories to support muscle-building

-- Use a variety of exercises that use your glutes in vertical, horizontal, and rotational movements
+- Use a variety of exercises and strategies to train your hips

-- Train your glutes 3x a week so they’re always growing
+- Train your glutes up to 3x a week to keep them constantly growing